JingHuangLab/openmm_deepmd_plugin/README.md

 ### Alchemical Simulations with Deep Potential

 To perform alchemical simulations with the DP models based, combine `lambda` and `addParticlesToDPRegion`.
-The alchemical simulations protocol with the DP models is described in `AlchemicalProtocol.pdf`.
+A detailed description about the alchemical simulations protocol with the DP models could be refered to the [paper](https://www.mdpi.com/1422-0067/25/3/1448).

 For an example script about alchemical simulation for water's hydration-free energy calculation, refer to [test_deepmd_alchemical.py](./python/tests/test_deepmd_alchemical.py).